s-starostin/grafana-api-adapter/README.md

 # Grafana API adapter

-You could specify the absolute path to the directory with config.ini via the GRAFANA_ADAPTER_CONF environment variable.
+You could specify the absolute path to the directory with config.ini via the GRAFANA_ADAPTER_CONF environment variable:
-export:
 ```bash
 export GRAFANA_ADAPTER_CONF=/tmp && ./grafana-adapter &
 ```